Carbines vs Rifles

 A similar split occurred between machine guns and submachine guns (SMGs), the difference being that the latter fired pistol cartridges.

-SMGs were favored by paratroopers and tank riders (Soviet desantniki) in WWII, because they were short & handy in tight spots but could crank out a high volume of fire.
+SMGs were issued to paratroopers and tank riders (Soviet desantniki) in WWII, because they were short & handy in tight spots but could crank out a high volume of fire.
 If one hit from a 7.62 Tokarev cartridge wouldn’t knock a Nazi down in a room, bunker, or trench, the 5 others that hit him almost simultaneously did.
-But SMGs lacked oomph at extended ranges.

 The Soviets mass produced SMGs in WWII primarily for logistical reasons.
 Because their SMG cartridge, 7.62x25mm Tokarev, had roughly the same bullet diameter (.307) as the Russian service rifle round, 7.62x54mmR (.310), they could chop a Mosin-Nagant rifle barrel in half to make two SMGs.